[Exclusive] EU to call out Russian aggression at Kyiv summit

 Meanwhile, the draft 2021 conclusions also hardly changed a word from 2020 on Ukraine's internal problems, in another sign of stagnation.

-Both texts spoke, at length, of the need for "de-oligarchisation" and anti-corruption reform.
+Both texts spoke, at length, of the need for "de-oligarchisation" and anti-corruption measures.

 And the draft 2021 statement raised fresh alarm on the quality of Ukraine's internal intelligence service, the Sluzhba bezpeky Ukrayiny.

-"We underlined the importance of security sector reform, in particular the adoption of the law on the security service of Ukraine that provides a solid basis for the transformation of the security service of Ukraine into a modern agency with well-defined functions and strong democratic oversight," the EU planned to say.
+Ukraine needed to adopt a new law on security-sector reform to give "a solid basis for the transformation of the security service of Ukraine into a modern agency with well-defined functions and strong democratic oversight," the EU planned to say.

 Good news

-There was some good news, with the draft EU text planning to authorise release of €600m in macro-financial assistance.
+There was some good news, with the draft EU text to authorise release of €600m in macro-financial assistance, in a step still "to be confirmed".

 It also celebrated the fact Ukrainians could travel once again to the EU despite Covid-19 and welcomed an EU decision to recognise Ukraine's vaccine certificate.